webplatform/docs-wpd/Tasks/index.md

 | Make page mock-ups
 | Doug ( with help from Lea)
 |
 | Blocks on finalizing the list of all page types (next row).
+See the list of page types in the 6 rows below.
 |-
 | Ensure we have all page types listed on [[WPD:Architecture]]
 | Lea, with help from Doug